arnoldt100/namd-caar-reproducer/README.md

 The following environmental variables must be set to run this package:

-- **NCP\_TOP\_LEVEL**
-Sets the directory path to top level of this package.
+- **NCP\_TOP\_LEVEL** Sets the directory path to top level of this package.

-- **NCP\_SCRATCH**
-Sets location is where the NAMD jobs are run.
+- **NCP\_SCRATCH** Sets location is where the NAMD jobs are run.

-- **NCP\_PREFIX**
-Sets the top-level installation directory directory where all binaries like tcl, namd, etc. are installed under.
+- **NCP\_PREFIX** Sets the top-level installation directory directory where all binaries like tcl, namd, etc. are installed under.

 - **NCP\_RESULTS**.
 Sets the top-level directory where the benchmark results are stored under.

-There are sample convenience scripts that can be modified to suit your runtime environment.
+There are sample convenience scripts that can be modified to set your runtime environment.
+The scripts are located in the directory ${NCP\_TOP\_LEVEL}.
+Copy and modify a sample convenience script, then source it.

 ## Setting Core Package Environmental Variables.
-The first step is to set essential paths and environmental variables by doing the following command<br>
+The next step is to set core path environmental variables by doing the following command<br>

 **source ./runtime\_environment/core\_runtime\_environment.sh**<br>

 Note this command must be executed in the top level of this package.
-This will set the environmental variable **NCP_TOP_LEVEL**, modify your **PATH** environmental variable, and make available Lmod modules to build/run the appropriate NAMD binaries.<br>
+This will modify your **PATH**, **PYTHONPATH** environmental variables, and make available Lmod modules to build and run the appropriate NAMD benchmarks.<br>

 ## Setting Machine Package Environmental Variables.